What is EMDR?

 A Simple Explanation of EMDR

-EMDR therapy is founded on the basis that our emotional well-being is interwoven with our physical (somatic) state.
-Therefore, EMDR employs a body-based technique called bilateral simulation during which a therapist will guide a client through through eye movements, tones, or taps in order to move a memory that has been incorrectly stored to a more functional part of the brain.
+EMDR therapy works on the premise that our emotional well-being is tied to our physical (somatic) state.
+Therefore, EMDR employs a body-based therapy technique called bilateral simulation.
+During bilateral simulation, a therapist will guide a client through eye movements, tones, or taps in order to access and move a memory that’s been incorrectly stored to a more functional part of the brain.

-During trauma our brain processes and stores memories incorrectly.
-This incorrect storage can lead to past memories feeling very present.
-Related or unrelated stimuli in the present can lead to clients reacting as they did at the time of trauma.
-The brain feels if the past disturbing event is happening currently.
+When we experience trauma, our brain may processes and stores memories incorrectly.
+This incorrect storage can lead to past memories influencing our feelings and behaviors in the present.
+Related or unrelated stimuli in the present can lead clients to react as they did at the time of the initial trauma because the brain feels as if the past disturbing event is currently underway.